-According to data from the State of Wisconsin Department of Transportation, 28,801 Wisconsin car wrecks resulted in injuries during 2014.
+According to data from the State of Wisconsin Department of Transportation, 28,801 car wrecks in our state resulted in injuries during 2014.
 498 of those injuries resulted in fatalities.
 Many of these accidents were unavoidable, but many others were almost assuredly linked to negligent driving.
-When a driver gets behind the wheel and is distracted, makes careless decisions, drives too fast, or fails to obey the basic laws of traffic, that driver is potentially one second away from causing a disastrous car crash.
+When a driver gets behind the wheel and is distracted, makes careless decisions, drives too fast, or fails to obey the basic laws of traffic, that driver is potentially one second away from causing a disastrous crash.

 Here are some other facts you should be aware of: